-CVC has identified a construction envelope within the proposed lot that minimizes the potential impacts to the natural environment.
-The proposed construction envelope overlaps an area of existing disturbance where the existing shop and manicured area are located.
-The proposed future development of a single-family residence, while largely within the existing footprint of the current shop structure, will require removal of trees and understory vegetation within the proposed development envelope shown in Figure 2.
+CVC has identified a building envelope within the proposed lot that minimizes the potential impacts to the natural environment.
+The proposed building envelope overlaps an area of existing disturbance where the existing shop and manicured area are located.
+The proposed future development of a single-family residence, while largely within the existing footprint of the current shop structure, will require removal of trees and understory vegetation within the proposed building envelope shown in Figure 6.
 In the absence of mitigation, removal of select trees and vegetation may result in a reduction in ecological function associated with woodlands such as nesting and foraging habitat for birds and other fauna.

 Where potential impacts exist, largely in relation to the active construction period, a range of mitigation measures are recommended to minimize or eliminate these potential impacts.
-The significance of the impact of the proposed lot and construction envelope is assessed in the context of the significance of the environmental features and functions present within and adjacent to the proposed construction envelope.
-Potential impact to environmental features and functions identified in Section 4.0 are assessed.
+The significance of the impact of the proposed lot and building envelope is assessed in the context of the significance of the environmental features and functions present within and adjacent to the proposed building envelope.
+Potential impact to environmental features and functions identified in Sections 4.1 and 4.2 are assessed.